mtelvers/roadshow/mini-ring.md

 Outside the Pavilion building you will be able to try your hand on a number of mini rings and mobile belfries.

-Confirmed attendees are    (DK to confirm as I lost the list)
+Confirmed attendees are

-* Lichfield Diocesan Mobile Belfry
 * Stallpits Ring
+* Bicycle ring on tour
+* Maypole ring (this may be sited indoors it was at Goldsmiths)
 * Matthew Higby mini ring
-* Mobile Belfry 2.0